Ceciceciceci/frontendquestions/README.md

   > - The browser checks the DOM by filtering out by specificity.
 It starts from the child and moves up to the parent element.
 The shorter the CSS selector, the faster the browser can determine the right match and style the element.

 * Describe pseudo-elements and discuss what they are used for.
+ > - A CSS pseudo-element is a keyword added to a selector that lets you style a specific part of the selected element(s).
+They can be used for decoration (:first-line, :first-letter) or adding elements to the markup (combined with content: ...) without having to modify the markup (:before, :after).
+There is also nth-child, and the like.

 * Explain your understanding of the box model and how you would tell the browser in CSS to render your layout in different box models.
+ > -  The CSS box model is responsible for calculating:
+       - How much space a block-level element takes up.
+       - Whether or not borders and/or margins overlap, or collapse.
+       - A box’s dimensions.
+ > - calculated by width, height, padding, borders, and margins.

 * What does ```* { box-sizing: border-box; }``` do?
 What are its advantages?
+ > - By default, elements have ```* {box-sizing: content-box }``` applied, and only the content size is being accounted for.
+ > -box-sizing: border-box changes how the width and height of elements are being calculated, border and padding are also being included in the calculation.
+    > - The height of an element is now calculated by the content's height + vertical padding + vertical border width.
+    > - The width of an element is now calculated by the content's width + horizontal padding + horizontal border width.

 * What is the CSS `display` property and can you give a few examples of its use?
   > - CSS display property is used to hide elements from the users' view and also the DOM.
 Visibility keeps it in the DOM.
 Some examples you would use it for is when you want an element to be hidden when a form is submitted and things like animation to hide certain elements.